rithythul/ideabook/presentation-outlines/koompi-products-info-dec-may2020.md

 ### Future Roadmap

-By 20 years plan is to provides 3 types of notebook devices.
+From 2020-2022 we provide 3 types of notebook devices.
 - e11 which is 11.6 inch display, design for younger students mostly secondary schools
 - e13 which is 13.3 inch display, design for high school and freshmen college students
 - b14 which is 14.1 inch display, design for business proffesional and developer